50 Super Fun Summer Bucket List Activities to Inspire an Unforgettable Summer 2024 (+ a Printable!)

 1. Visit a New Playground

 There are many awesome parks and playgrounds in the western suburbs!
 Our list of the 10 best playgrounds is a great starting place.
-There are new additions since last summer at Harvester Park in Burr Ridge (pictured above) and the Sensory Garden Playground in Lisle, as well as a slew of new or renovated playgrounds.
+Harvester Park in Burr Ridge is epic and a must see and we also have the scoop on the newest renovated playgrounds.

 2. Splash Around at a Splash Pad

 When my kids start complaining that they’re TOO hot, I know that it’s time to add water play to our day!
-With dozens of local splash pads, my kids will be checking this off their bucket list several times this summer; Ty Warner is a favorite among my friends.
+With dozens of local splash pads, my kids will be checking this off their bucket list several times this summer.
+This year, we’re excited to head to Soehrman Park so we can swing by the new playground during our visit.

 3. Shop at a Farmers Market

-With a local farmers market almost every day of the week, there are many opportunities to support small businesses and family farms while enjoying the fresh air!
+With a local farmers market almost every day of the week, there are many opportunities to support small businesses and family farms while enjoying the fresh air.
+There are also a couple new ones this year, like Naper Settlement!

 4. Touch a Truck